 Give your import a name so you can find it later.

 Step 6 - Start Your Import

 When you’ve completed the mapping and import naming steps, click Start Import.
 Depending on the amount of content items being imported, this process may take a few minutes.
 You can return to this Content Imports tab to view the progress of your import anytime.

-If there was an issue with your data in your CSV then we provide a little extra help in that scenario.
-If for some reason the data does not match our upload specifications (ie: special characters, exceed max character count in a field) we let you know, and automatically rollback the import.
-We also provide you with a error message that indicates what line caused the issue so you can correct your CSV and retry the import.
+If there was an issue with your data in your CSV, then we provide a little extra help in that scenario.
+If for some reason the data does not match our upload specifications (ie: special characters, exceed max character count in a field), you'll get an error message and we'll automatically rollback the import.
+The error message also indicates what line caused the issue so you can correct your CSV and retry the import.